Baltimore County Department of Social Services

 - For rental properties, hard wire smoke detectors needed with battery back up

-- Fire drills-Performed and documented quarterly
+- Fire drills are performed and documented quarterly

 Clients must have a separate sleeping space.
 The maximum is two clients to a room.
 The room must measure 70 square feet for one client.
 With two clients in a room, the room must measure 120 square feet.
 The client needs a comfortable bed, two pillows, adequate linens, a bedside stand with a drawer, a comfortable chair, at least two drawers in a bureau, a bedside or over the bed lamp, closet space and proper lighting.
 There also needs to be an adequate amount of linens, dishes and utensils in the home.